What to Expect During a Tooth Filling or Crown Appointment

 When it comes to maintaining your oral health, tooth fillings and dental crowns are among the most common restorative treatments.
 At KM Dental Specialists in San Diego, we understand that even routine procedures can feel daunting for patients.
 That’s why knowing what to expect can make the experience more comfortable, reduce anxiety, and ensure you’re fully prepared for a successful outcome.

-crown placement, understanding the process, timeline, and aftercare will help you feel confident and informed.
+Whether you’re visiting for a cavity filling or a crown placement, understanding the process, timeline, and aftercare will help you feel confident and informed.

 Understanding Tooth Fillings vs. Crowns